ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: The Proposed ORCHID Framework

 \subsection{Framework Overview}

 The orchestration process operates in two sequential phases to decouple global partitioning from fine-grained local optimization: \begin{itemize} \item \textbf{Phase I (Initialization):} This phase aims to reduce the high-dimensional exploration overhead of MARL by employing a GBS-Aware Heterogeneous Clustering strategy.
 Unlike vanilla clustering, it prioritizes user hotspots situated in GBS coverage holes, partitioning the environment into $N+1$ functional zones.
-This ensures that the $N$ UAVs are initialized at positions with the highest potential demand, providing a warm-start for the subsequent optimization. \item \textbf{Phase II (Resilient Fine-Tuning):} This phase executes a Fairness-Aware MARL Optimization process using a MAPPO-based agent to jointly optimize UAV trajectories and power allocation.
-To ensure robustness against the non-stationarity of the wireless environment, a \textit{Reset-and-Finetune} mechanism is integrated as a core resiliency feature.
+This ensures that the $N$ UAVs are initialized at positions with the highest potential demand, providing an instantaneous, zero-latency warm-start for the subsequent optimization without solving computationally prohibitive channel models offline. \item \textbf{Phase II (Resilient Fine-Tuning):} This phase executes a Fairness-Aware MARL Optimization process using a MAPPO-based agent to jointly optimize UAV trajectories and power allocation.
+To ensure robustness against the non-stationarity of the wireless environment, a R\&F mechanism is integrated as a core resiliency feature.
 By monitoring the JFI stability, the mechanism adaptively resets the optimizer state to maintain convergence and prevent performance degradation even during late-stage policy fluctuations. \end{itemize}